Comment on `Fluctuation-dominated phase ordering at a mixed order transition': Conclusion

 \section{Conclusion}

-Tied-down renewal processes generated by a power-law distribution of intervals with tail index $\th<1$, of which the critical \textsc{tidsi} model (a spin model with long-range order) is a particular example, are genuinely non stationary.
-This holds for the infinite system as well as for the finite one, when the intervals are conditioned by the value of their sum.
-For such processes, the independent interval approximation put forward in \cite{bbm} for the computation of the spin-spin correlation function is not the proper approach, even if periodic boundary conditions are imposed on the system, entailing translation invariance.
-In the case at hand, translation invariance only implies tracing the non-stationary correlation function $C(x,r,L)$ on $x$.
+Tied-down renewal processes generated by a power-law distribution of intervals with tail index $\th<1$, of which the critical \textsc{tidsi} model (a spin model with long-range order) is a particular example, are genuinely non-stationary.
+For such processes, the independent interval approximation put forward in \cite{bmm} for the computation of the spin-spin correlation function is not the proper approach, because it is applied outside its range of validity and is based on the formal analysis of an infinite system which can neither handle a finite system, nor boundary conditions.
+When periodic boundary conditions are imposed on the system, entailing translation invariance, the correlation function of the system is obtained by tracing the non-stationary correlation function $C(x,r|L)$ uniformly on $x$, resulting in (\ref{eq:porodPBC}).